These requirements are provided as general information only.

 Specific requirements are provided to matriculants after acceptance into the program.

-The program expects all entering students to be current with required immunizations prior to matriculation.
+OHSU and the PA program require all entering students to be current with required immunizations prior to matriculation.
 The university's policy regarding immunizations may be found on the Joseph B. Trainer Health and Wellness Center website at www.ohsu.edu/xd/education/student-services/joseph-trainer-health-wellness-center/student-requirements/newstudents.cfm

 BASIC LIFE SUPPORT CERTIFICATION (BLS)

-All entering students will need current Basic Life Support (BLS) certification designed for Health Care Providers.
+All entering students are required to have current Basic Life Support (BLS) certification designed for Health Care Providers.
 The BLS certification is required to enable you to participate in these clinical practice settings during both the academic and clinical phases of the program.
+Proof of current certification will be required on or before the first day of summer term.
 If you have never been BLS certified, you can contact your local chapter of the American Heart Association to inquire about registering for potential classes.
 You can do this through the AHA website www.americanheart.org and entering your zip code to contact your local chapter.

 Per OHSU policy, a criminal background check is required for all entering students.
-The background check is performed by the OHSU Department of Public Safety and will include criminal history and previous address information.
+The background check is performed by CertifiedBackground via the CASPA portal.
+The background check includes criminal history and previous address information.

 STUDENT DRUG AND ALCOHOL TESTING

-To promote the health, safety and productivity of students and clients in their care, OHSU has finalized a drug testing program (OHSU Student Drug and Alcohol Testing No. 02-01-003) consisting of pre-clinical experience testing of students and "for cause" testing for any student suspected of being under the influence of unlawful drugs or alcohol during their course of study.
-All students accepted to educational programs with a clinical component must successfully pass an initial drug screening.
-Individual school policy shall dictate the timing of such screenings ensuring, at a minimum, students are tested prior to beginning any clinical component.
-Additional drug testing may be required dependent upon the program policies for their individual clinical placements.
+To promote the health, safety and productivity of students and clients in their care, OHSU policy (OHSU Student Drug and Alcohol Testing No. 7-90-025) states all students accepted to education programs with a clinical component must successfully pass an initial drug screening.
+The drug testing program will consist of pre-clinical experience testing of students and "for cause" testing for any student suspected of being under the influence of unlawful drugs or alcohol during their course of study.
+All PA students accepted to the MPAS program must successfully pass an initial drug screening at matriculation.
+Additional drug testing may be required dependent upon the program policies for individual clinical placements and 'for cause' testing during the 26-month course of study.

 HIPAA (HEALTH INSURANCE PORTABILITY AND ACCOUNTABILITY ACT OF 1996)